yen-han/AI-Message-Generator/README.md

 # AI Generated Message App

-This is an AI generated message application by [Open AI](https://openai.com/api/).
-It is to generate message on tweets or thank you email for specific topic.
+AI Message Generator application using [Open AI](https://openai.com/api/).
+It is to generate messages for thank you email on customized topic & saved results for multiple use.

-React, JavaScript, REST API are used to complete the project.
+NextJS, React, JavaScript, REST API are used to complete the project.

 ## Feature

-REST API
+- REST API
-The message is requested with openai library.
-API is re-fetched whenever the 'Generate' buttion is clicked.
+  The message is requested with Open AI library.
+API is re-fetched whenever the 'Generate' button is clicked.
+- Style with External UI kit

 ## How to run

 First, run the development server: